Our standards meet or exceed the government's.

 We’re obsessed with safety.

-We perform more than 2,500 tests on our water supply daily or more in one week than most municipal governments do in a month.
 A copy of our testing activities is available upon request.
 Testing is also conducted via surprise annual inspections by the Canadian Food Inspection Agency, Health Canada, the Canadian Bottled Water Association and Nestlé SA.

 Our spring water sources also meet or exceed all individual provincial, as well as Canadian regulatory requirements.